Skip to main content

 • Exploration blockers should redirect review scope

-• Release / Verification blockers should reduce confidence and shape the go/no-go recommendation
+• Development release-verification blockers should reduce confidence and shape the go/no-go recommendation

 That distinction matters because one blocked path should not erase all other ready work.